What is the Bristol stool chart?

 Further Information

 If you’ve noticed a change in your stool which concerns you, the best thing to do is visit your GP or healthcare professional.
-Often you will find a local continence clinic will be able to help, with specialists in helping people manage their bladder or bowel health on a day to day basis.
+Often, you will find a local continence clinic will be able to help, with specialists in helping people manage their bladder or bowel health on a day-to-day basis.